li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

 vital for at risk groups of people, may aid in future analysis of federal administrative policies.

-Our research aims to determine the differences in characteristics between different classes of legal immigration.
-We hypothesize that there do exist statistically significant differences in the populations which recieve different types of visa, and we particularly are interested in region of origin.
+Our research project aims to determine the differences in characteristics between different classes of legal immigration.
+We hypothesize that there exist statistically significant differences in the populations which recieve different types of visa, and we particularly are interested in region of origin as a way to identify populations that may be targeted by federal policy.

 ## Section 2.
 Analysis plan